JPSieg/MMInter/README.md

 ## A.) Overview

 All raw data, code, and intermediate files for the manuscript "Divalent metal cation-metabolite interaction model reveals cation buffering and speciation".
+The goal of this repository is to minimally reproduce analysis and figures from the paper.
+Additional information is provided to help the user understand where the stability constants came from.
+I also provided instructions for a minimal installation of useful functions as an R package if the user wants to implement them outside of the very specific environment specified in the instructions below.
+Users should proceed with caution in this advanced scenario.
+Questions should be directed to JPSieg as an issue request using the issues tab on the main page of MMInter.

 Interaction coefficents were parsed out of a MySQL formatted version of NIST46 provided by Dr. Donald R. Burgess Jr. available at: